pulumi/examples/aws-ts-hello-fargate/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Docker on AWS Fargate
+# Dockerized App Using ECS, ECR, and Fargate

 This example, inspired by the [Docker Getting Started Tutorial](https://docs.docker.com/get-started/), builds, deploys, and runs a simple containerized application to a private container registry, and scales out five load balanced replicas,